Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug

+The focus of this work is on the development of a deep reinforcement learning dynamic feedback control prototype, CelluDose, for precision dosing that adaptively targets harmful cell populations of variable drug susceptibility and resistance levels based on discrete-time feedback on the targeted cell population structure.
 The development of drug resistance in response to therapy is a major cause of treatment failure worldwide across a variety of diseases, patient populations, and administered drugs.
-Resistance to a drug can be present prior to treatment or it can emerge during treatment~\cite{holohan2013cancer,brusselaers2011rising,munita2016mechanisms} through a variety of mechanisms.
-Drug resistance evolves dynamically and often non-uniformly: intercellular variability can lead to faster adaptation to environmental pressures~\cite{bodi2017phenotypic} and thus promote the rise of resistant subpopulations in a previously-susceptible population of cells.
-Tumor heterogeneity is now understood to be a major contributor to drug resistance in cancer~\cite{dexter1986tumor,swanton2012intratumor,holohan2013cancer,dagogo2018tumour}, and variability in resistance among bacterial cell populations has been tied to treatment failure~\cite{falagas2008heteroresistance,band2018carbapenem}.
-In bacterial evolution experiments, the emergence of multiple antibiotic-resistant cell lines has been observed~\cite{toprak2012evolutionary,suzuki2014prediction}.
-Such clonal diversity, even in a majority-susceptible cell population, can be the harbinger of drug resistance that ultimately leads to treatment failure: improper treatments can exert a selective evolutionary pressure that leads to the elimination of susceptible cell populations but leaves more resistant cells largely unaffected and able to proliferate due to reduced competition with susceptible cells~\cite{read2014antibiotic}.
+The emergence of resistance during treatment is a complex, multi-dimensional stochastic biological process whose control requires a safe and effective balance between minimal drug administration and the proper targeting of high-resistance cell types, which arise randomly and with highly variable rates.
+Resistance to a drug can be present prior to treatment or it can emerge during treatment~\citep{holohan2013cancer,brusselaers2011rising,munita2016mechanisms} through diverse mechanisms.
+It evolves dynamically and often non-uniformly: intercellular variability can lead to faster adaptation to environmental pressures~\citep{bodi2017phenotypic} and thus promote the rise of resistant subpopulations in a previously-susceptible population of cells.
+Tumor heterogeneity is now understood to be a major contributor to drug resistance in cancer~\citep{dexter1986tumor,swanton2012intratumor,holohan2013cancer,dagogo2018tumour}, and variability in resistance among bacterial cell populations has been tied to treatment failure~\citep{falagas2008heteroresistance,band2018carbapenem}.
+In bacterial evolution experiments, the emergence of multiple antibiotic-resistant cell lines has been observed~\citep{toprak2012evolutionary,suzuki2014prediction}.
+Such clonal diversity, even in a majority-susceptible cell population, can be the harbinger of drug resistance that ultimately leads to treatment failure: improper treatments can exert a selective evolutionary pressure that leads to the elimination of susceptible cell populations but leaves more resistant cells largely unaffected and able to proliferate due to reduced competition with susceptible cells~\citep{read2014antibiotic}.